Euclidean TSP in Narrow Strips: Introduction

-For two points $p,q \in \Reals^2$, we write $pq$ to denote the \emph{directed} edge from $p$ to $q$.
-Paths are written as lists of points, so $(q_1, q_2, ..., q_m)$ denotes the path consisting of the edges $q_1q_2,\ldots,q_{m-1}q_m$.
+For two points $p,q \in \Reals^d$, we write $pq$ to denote the \emph{directed} edge from $p$ to $q$.
+Paths are written as lists of points, so $(q_1, q_2, \ldots, q_m)$ denotes the path consisting of the edges $q_1q_2,\ldots,q_{m-1}q_m$.
 All points in a path must be distinct, except possibly $q_1=q_m$ in which case the path is a tour.
 The length of an edge $pq$ is denoted by~$|pq|$, and the total length of a set $E$ of edges is denoted by~$\|E\|$.

-A \emph{separator} is a vertical line not containing any of the points in $P$ that separates $P$ into two non-empty subsets.
+Finally, a \emph{separator} is a hyperplane orthogonal to the $x$-axis, not containing any of the points in $P$.